margaretmf/margaretmf.github.io/poetry.md

 ## It Starts At the Port ##
 It starts at the port.
-Every morning, the orange, green, and blue trucks drive from the shipyard to the streets.
+Every morning, the orange, green, white, and blue trucks drive from the shipyard to the streets.
 The trucks drive harmoniously down Hampton Roads like the birds do when they fly.
 Where do they go?
-From the port city to the country roads.
+From the driveways in the port city to the shipyard to the country roads.
-A beautiful chain of freight traveling from the port cities to the country.
+There's a beautiful chain of freight traveling through the port cities and then through the country.

 ## Home and Music ##
 Home is where it all begins.